Hayden Panettiere: Modeling

-In late 2006, Neutrogena made Panettiere the cover girl for their new worldwide ad campaign.
-In September 2007, Panettiere appeared in a Heroes-themed Got Milk? ad for which the photographs were shot by Annie Leibovitz.
-In February 2008, Kohl's announced that Panettiere would be their next Candie's spokesperson.
-From 2007 to 2008, Panettiere designed limited edition hand bags for Dooney & Bourke and modeled their bags in magazine ads.
+In late 2006, Neutrogena made Panettiere the cover girl for its new worldwide ad campaign.
+In September 2007, she appeared in a Heroes-themed Got Milk? ad photographed by Annie Leibovitz.

-In 2009, Panettiere was one of the celebrities featured in the coffee table book Room 23, produced by Sanela Diana Jenkins and photographed by Deborah Anderson.
+In February 2008, Kohl's announced that Panettiere would be Candie's next spokesperson.
+From 2007 to 2008, Panettiere designed limited-edition handbags for Dooney & Bourke and was photographed with the bags in magazine ads.
+In 2009, she was one of the celebrities featured in the coffee-table book Room 23, produced by Sanela Diana Jenkins and photographed by Deborah Anderson.